View Delphinea Blackburn's Obituary on TheDay.com and share memories

 |

+Mother Blackburn gave her life to Christ at a young age.
+She joined Shiloh Baptist Church and became active in many ministries.
+Her passion for singing led her to joining the Gospel Choir where she led the congregation in singing praises to the Lord.
+She was also a member of the NAACP and NCNW, Inc.

+Mother Blackburn leaves to cherish her memory children, Edwina Smallwood (Frank) of Newark, N.J., Craig Blackburn of Waterford, Charles Blackburn of New York City, N.Y., Annita Harris (James) of Auburndale, Fla., Madeline Thomas of New London, and Kevin Blackburn (Lisa) of Waterford; a host of grandchildren, great-grandchildren, nieces, nephews, other relatives, and friends.

-Waterford - Delphinea W. Blackburn, 89, of Waterford, entered eternal rest Thursday, Dec.
-5, 2019, at home surrounded by her loving family.
-She was born in Columbia, S.C. to the late Thomas and Hattie (Lasaine) Warren.
-A Celebration of Life for her will held at noon Thursday, Dec.
+A Celebration of Life will be held at noon Thursday, Dec.
 12, 2019, at Shiloh Baptist Church, 1 Garvin Street, New London.
 Relatives and friends may visit from 11 a.m. until the time of service at the church.
 Interment will take place Tuesday, Dec.
-17, at Pallmatto Cemetery in Columbia, S. C.
+17, at Palmetto Cemetery in Columbia, SC.

 Arrangements are entrusted to the Lester Gee Funeral Home, 108 Blinman Street, New London.